 (B) -1: Semester - I (August to Dec.)

-Sl.
-No. Course Code of Theory Course Title of the Theory Course Credits
+SI.
+No. Course Code of Theory Course Credits

 Compulsory Courses

 1 MED101 Philosophical Foundations of Education.
 3

 2 MED103 Psychological Foundations of Education 3

 3 MED105 Sociological Foundations of Education.
 3

 4 MED107 Research in Education-I 3

 5 MED109 Research and Ethical Practice 3

-Elective
+Elective any one of the following

+6 MED 111 Comparative Education 4

+7 MED 113 Educational Administration, 4

+Management and Leadership

-6 MOOC 4
+8 MOOC 4

 Total Theory Credits 19

 Course Code of Practical Course Title of the Practical Course Credits

-7 MED151 Personality Development 3
+9 MED151 Personality Development 3

-8 MED153 Life Skills Education 3
+10 MED153 Life Skills Education 3

-9 MED155 Dissertation 3
+11 MED155 Dissertation 3

-NSS/NCC
+- NSS/NCC

 Total Practical Credits 9

 Total Semester Credits 28

-^{}MOOC-A list of MOOCs will be provided by the University School of Education, GGSIPU.
-Students are required to successfully complete one of such prescribed MOOCs in order to get requisite number of credits and marks.
+MOOC-A list of MOOCs will be provided by the University School of Education, GGSIPU.

-^{}NCC/NSS can be completed in any semester from Semester 1 - Semester 4.
+NCC/NSS can be completed in any semester from Semester 1 - Semester 4.
 It will be evaluated internally by respective institute.
 The credit for this will be given after fourth Semester for the students enrolled from the session 2021-22 onwards. # NUES (Non University Examination System